COSC3020/graph-representations-noahvogt1/README.md

 verticies which gives us the j complexity.
 Therefore I believe that the complexity relies on both in this case.

+I couldn't quite get the code for the reverse to work.
+However, I think I have a good basis of how to do it.
+I would have to initialize an array of size # of verticies * # of verticies.
+Then I can do a double for loop through the list to find where there are edges between verticies and then put a 1 where there are in the corresponding spot in the matrix.
+I kinda just ran out of time though and don't have a way to save my work.
+The runtime complexity seems like it would end up being $O(V * E)$ because we would have a loop that runs over all of the verticies and then all of the edges in each vertex.

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and